 If you are responsible for the accident, you need to pay the car rental company full cost of damage, and you also have to cover the cost of any other property or vehicle damage during the collision.
 Additionally, if someone gets hurt, you need to pay for medical expenses as well.

 5. How Much Do You Need To Pay When Renting A Car in Australia?

 The car rental rates depend on the supplier you hire your car from and on the time of the year.
 It may also vary based on the type of car you choose to hire and the location from where you rent your vehicle.

 For instance, if you have booked a car hire in Brisbane airport, it will involve an extra daily surcharge.

 6. Where To Pick Up Your Rental Car?

 However, if you are flying to Australia, you can pick up your car from the airport.
 It is highly recommended that you organise your rental car insurance and book your car hire before arriving in Australia.

 7. Where To Drop Off Your Rental Vehicle?

 Before dropping off your vehicle, you need to schedule and time with the car hire company.
 If required, you can also extend the date for dropping off the rental car.
 Additionally, it is necessary to leave the vehicle at the same location from where you picked it up.

 You can even drop it off at a different destination, including another state.
 This is called a one-way rental.
 So for instance, if you book a car hire in Sydney, you can return it in car hire Melbourne without any inconvenience.

 The fee for a one-way car rental in Australia mostly depends on the destination where you want to return your vehicle.
 Before you choose where to end your trip, compare the drop-off rates in different cities.

-8. What Happens if You Get a Speeding Ticket when Driving in a Rental Car in Australia?
+8. What Happens if You Get A Speeding Ticket When Driving A Rental Car in Australia?